 Ponder for a moment being exposed to this kind of environment.
-Is it any wonder that people coming out the IFB church movement often have to deal with emotional, mental, and sexual dysfunction?
+Is it any wonder that people coming out of the IFB church movement often have to deal with emotional, mental, and sexual dysfunction?

 Most dormitory students lived for the weekend.
 Students could only date on the weekends.
 Double dating was required and no student could go farther away than 10 miles from the dormitory.
-This was called the 10 mile limit.
-No physical contact between students was allowed.
-No kissing.
-No holding hands.
-No physical contact whatsoever.

 Rules such as the six-inch rule put the dormitory students in a position of having to lie and cheat just to be able to act like normal young adults.
 Many students ended up getting campused (not allowed to leave the campus or date) or were expelled because they broke the six-inch rule.

-Unfortunately the apartments turned into a big temptation for some couples.
+The apartments turned into a big temptation for some couples.
 They began using the apartments as safe places for sexual activity.
 I could give you the names of several well-known preachers and their wives who lost their virginity at one of these apartments.
 Some of these preachers are now known to rail against sexual immorality.
-It seems they have forgotten about their own sexual immorality many years ago.
+It seems they have forgotten about their own immorality many years ago.